multimediaeval/2019-Pixel-Privacy-Task/README.md

 * The dataset used for the MediaEval 2019 Pixel Privacy task is a subset of the validation images from the Places365-Standard data set, which can be downloaded here: http://data.csail.mit.edu/places/places365/val_256.tar.
   * `MEPP18val` is the list of images for development set, and can be found in this [link](https://github.com/multimediaeval/2018-Pixel-Privacy-Task/blob/82b3352c75c3e3bba736fc837864bbead83138b1/MEPP18labels/MEPP18val.csv).
   * `MEPP19test` is the list of images for test set, and can be found in this [link](https://github.com/multimediaeval/2019-Pixel-Privacy-Task/tree/master/MEPP19labels)
-  * `MEPP19test_manual.csv`: A list of one image per category from the test set.
-If `MEPP19test.csv` is alphabetized, this is the first image in every category.
+  * `MEPP19test_manual.csv` (relevant if you are applyig image modifications by hand): A list of one image per category from the test set.
+The set was selected by alphabetizing `MEPP19test.csv` and chosing the first image in every category.
 Focus on these images if you are applying protective transformations by manually manipulating the images (instead of using an automatic filter).
   * [ResNet50-places365](http://places2.csail.mit.edu/models_places365/resnet50_places365.pth.tar) (Pytorch) will be used as the attack model to evaluate the performance of protection.
 For image preprocessing, only normalization is applied without resizing and cropping.
 You can use this model to develop your protection approach.
-* The overview paper is under work now, you can refer to it later on.
+* The overview paper is under construction now.
+We will disseminate it soon.
+Please cite this paper in your MediaEval 2019 Working Notes paper and whereever you use the dataset, along with the citation for the Places365-Standard data set.

 ## How to submit
 * Make sure that you have signed up to participate in the task and have returned your usage agreement: http://multimediaeval.org/files/usageagreement2019.html.
 Confirm with Martha Larson (m.a.larson at tudelft.nl) that you would like to participate in the task if you signed up but did not receive an email.